-Seth Rubin, Head of Product
+Seth Rubin, Product Director

 Born and raised in South Africa, Seth moved to London in 2008 and joined Webgains in the same year.
 After completing a BCom (Hons) in Information Systems at the University of Cape Town, he founded his own entertainment company and worked as a professional DJ.
 After a short DJ-ing career he moved into a marketing role in Melbourne, before jetting off for London where he took on the role of Support & Integration Manager at Webgains.
 Seth had also worked as Technical Client Services Manager and Head of Partnerships before becoming Head of Product.